livspect/WavesLPoSDistributer/README.md

  In the asset table replace your_asset_id to the asset ID which recognized by wavesplatform.
  Adjust airdrop amount in the config table.
  Make sure to run periodically with cron.
+ (better to run manually for the first time)
 */
 node airdrop.js